Author Archives: Daniel Page

 Hilltop

 When Larry Page and Sergey Brin founded the Google search engine, their core insight was implemented as the PageRank algorithm.
 Put simply, PageRank determines where a page should rank in the SERPs based on the PageRank of incoming links from other sites — it’s a recursive algorithm.
 The higher the PageRank, the greater the assumed authority of a particular site.
-That authority can then be combined with a keyword analysis of a page and that combination is then to devise a ranking of pages in response to a search query.
+That authority can then combine with a keyword analysis of a page.
+Then, they use this combination to devise a ranking of pages in response to a search query.

 Does Keyword Density Matter?
 The Data Says No.